MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

 No, brilliant people have written many logging libraries and frameworks so you don't have to.
 There are several libraries that handle the heavy lifting of working with the advanced features of `System.Diagnostic.Tracesource` such as [Log4Net](https://logging.apache.org/log4net/), [Nlog](https://nlog-project.org/), or [serilog](https://serilog.net/).

 Which library you chose will depend on your unique needs though for the most part they are all similar in functionality.
-For our examples we will use ç.
+For our examples we will use *Log4Net*.

 ### Configuring Log4Net

-To utilize a library for logging you will need to add it to your configuration file.
+To utilize a library for logging it will need to be added to your configuration file.

 ```C#
 <configuration>